Special offer

 • Start date

-• Type of employment, such as casual, shift, part-time, full-time, or contract.
+• Type of employment (casual, shift, part-time, full-time or contract)

-Should you wish to add in further details, you may include additional information such as:
+If you would like to provide further details, you could add information such as:

 • Workplace location and expected working hours

-• Additional compensation potential, such as equity, bonuses, profit-sharing, share options, etc.
+• Additional compensation potential, such as bonuses, commission, share options, etc.

-• Employee benefits, such as private insurance coverage, paid time off, flexible hours, etc.
+• Employee benefits, such as private healthcare, paid time off, flexible working, etc.

 • Job offer expiration date